robclewley/fovea/README.md

 ###Graphics

 ####MISC NOTES:
 fig_struct is a dictionary produced as the first output of self._resolveFig(figure), it contains the fields: 'domain', 'arrange', 'xlabel', 'window', 'display', 'layers', 'autoscaling', 'title', 'fignum', 'ylabel', 'tdom', 'shape'.
 These are properties of the master window/ figure itself.
-It can also be accessed within the plotter2D class with self.figs[figure_name], which is what ._resolveFig does.
+It can also be accessed within the Plotter class with self.figs[figure_name], which is what ._resolveFig does.

 figure, output as the second argument of self._resolveFig(figure), is just a string.
 The name of the figure fig_struct describes (e.g., 'master')